Wakhan Corridor

-The corridor is in the Wakhan District of Afghanistan's Badakhshan Province.
-As of 2020, it has 17,167 residents.
+The corridor is today the Wakhan District which was adjoined to Afghanistan's Badakhshan province.
+As of 2020, it had 17,167 residents.
 The northern part of the Wakhan, populated by the Wakhi and Pamiri people, is also referred to as the Pamir.
-The closest major airport for the residents to use is Fayzabad Airport in the city of Fayzabad to the west, which can be reached by a road network.
+The closest major airport for the residents to use is Fayzabad Airport in the city of Fayzabad to the west, which is accessible by the road network.
+Had this corridor not been carved out, Pakistan would share a direct border with Tajikistan.